JohannesHoppe/angular-date-value-accessor/workspace/projects/date-value-accessor/README.md

 [![NPM version][npm-image]][npm-url]
 [![Tests][tests-image]][tests-url]

-A set of custom value accessors for Angular.
+A set of `ControlValueAccessor`s for Angular to work with Browser's native date input elements.
-Now you can use `<input type="date">` (provides real JavaScript date objects) directly with two-way data bindings (ngModel) as well as with reactive forms (formControlName/formControl).
+Now you can use `<input type="date">` directly with two-way data bindings (`ngModel`) as well as with reactive forms (`formControlName`/`formControl`).
+Choose freely between date objects and ISO-formatted strings.

 ## Demo